aphp/HELIX/SECURITY.md

 ## Reporting a Vulnerability

-If you wish to report any security issues, please write an email to one of the persons listed as maintainers in the [Chart description file](./charts/helix/Chart.yaml).
+If you wish to report any security issues, please write an email to one of the persons listed as maintainers in the [MAINTAINERS file](./MAINTAINERS.md) of this repository.